tsedio/tsed/docs/introduction/migrate-from-v7.md

 :::

-Now, you can run your application with `npm start` or `yarn start` and debug you code.
+Now, you can run your application with `npm start` or `yarn start` and debug your code.

 ## Replace barrelsby by @tsed/barrels